Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 In above photo reflector sits on 5000lm led sits on top of aluminum heatsink.
 Here is another option for light direction vertically down, aluminum heatsink on top of 5000lm led on top of reflector on top of plexiglas above scene:
 ![5000lm led on reflector](res/IMG_290319_182453.quarter.part.jpg)

-The smaller the distance from led to object, the more lumens from same 5000lm led.
+The smaller the distance from led to object, the more lux from same 5000lm led hit the object (lux is inversely quadratric proportional to distance).
 In case you can place the object you want to light directly above the led, it is better to not use the reflector at all.
 The Raspberry v1 camera captures from below led level slightly upwards.
 This increases brightness of captured frames over using the reflector:
 ![setup w/o reflector](res/setup.wo.reflector.png)

 See [airshot pistol shot just above 5000lm led without reflector](#user-content-bottom_led) for another example.